isomerpages/nea-cfhp/_faqs/Current Programme.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>You may show the retailer your digital NRIC through the Singpass mobile
-app, or any recent utility bills or documents that displays your registered residential address.
-The address displayed on the voucher should match the address displayed on your digital NRIC, or bills/documents.</p>
+app, or any recent utility bills or documents that shows the address displayed on your digital vouchers or the name on your printed vouchers.</p>
 </div>
 </details>
 <details class="isomer-details">